 OSH literacy skills are essential to your physical, mental, social and economic wellbeing.
 It is a skill that cannot be learned experientially.
-There is no room for confusion or mistakes.
+Unlike other literacies, there is no room for confusion or mistakes.
+As the statistical data shows, you rarely get a second chance if you make a mistake due to poor OSH literacy skills.
 You must get it right first time and all the time.
-Unlike other literacies, if you make the slightest mistake due to poor OSH literacy skills, the consequences can be fatal or seriously life changing.

 ‘Every 15 seconds a worker dies from a work-related accident or disease.
 Every 15 seconds 153 workers have a work-related accident.

 Data analysis shows that poor communications and human factors are a root-causal factor in a significantly high number of all recorded OSH incidents globally.
 The highest-risk group are those within their first twelve (12) months of employment.
 Some estimates suggest that more than 50 % of all recorded global OSH incidents are within this demographic.
 There is no data currently available to show the amounts of deaths, diseases, injuries and losses which occur in the home or in public places due to a lack of OSH literacy skills.